Easy Lemon Cheesecake Bars

 Tips For Success

-• It is crucial to the flavor of these lemon bars that you use fresh squeezed lemon juice, from real lemons, not from a plastic yellow squeeze bottle.
+• Use fresh lemon juice.
+It is crucial to the flavor of these lemon bars that you use freshly squeezed lemon juice, from real lemons, not from a plastic yellow squeeze bottle.

 4.48 from 36 votes